Howard Hodgkin: British Council in India

-Before his death on 9 March 2017 he was working on two UK exhibitions, one at the Hepworth Wakefield, and another at the National Portrait Gallery.
+Before his death on 9 March 2017, he was working on two UK exhibitions, one at the Hepworth Wakefield, and another at the National Portrait Gallery.

 His prints were hand-painted etchings and he worked with the master printer Jack Shirreff at 107 Workshop.

 A feature of his painting was that he made the frame intrinsic to the work "incorporated physically into the painting as part of its making, or created as an illusion to give definition to his subject."

 When asked by poet/artist Steven Vita of Veery journal why Hodgkin painted on wood rather than on canvas, Hodgkin answered, “Because wood answers back.”

 National Life Stories conducted an oral history interview (C466/286) with Howard Hodgkin between 2008 and 2017 for its Artists' Lives collection held by the British Library.

+From 1 October 2025 – 8 March 2026, the Pitzhanger Manor & Gallery, London, exhibited Howard Hodgkin: In a Public Garden, featuring “the largest institutional exhibition of original prints by the acclaimed British artist to date.”
+The exhibit featured works created from 1966 to 2016 and was curated by Richard Calvocoressi.

+On 16 October 2025, Bonhams auctioned Mrs Acton in Delhi (1967–71) for £1.7 million, a record for Hodgkin.
+In March 2026, the U.K.’s Department for Culture, Media, and Sport placed an export bar on the work to allow the work to remain with a national institution.

 Honours

 Hodgkin was appointed a CBE in 1977, and he was knighted in 1992.
 In 1997 the Hamburg-based Alfred Toepfer Foundation awarded Hodgkin its annual Shakespeare Prize in recognition of his life's work.
 He received an honorary fellowship from the London Institute in 1999.
 In 2000, he was awarded an honorary DLitt by the University of Oxford.
 He was made a Member of the Order of the Companions of Honour in the 2003 New Year Honours for his services to art.
 Hodgkin was named 2014 Whitechapel Gallery Art Icon.